 JEE Main Paper 1 (B.E or B.Tech Courses)

 - Exam Mode: Computer-based offline exam.
 The students will have to mark their responses on already downloaded answer sheets.

 - The Questions will be from topics covered in Physics, Chemistry, and Maths.

-- The paper will have a total of 90 questions (360 marks) with 30 from each Physics, Chemistry, and Maths.
+- The paper will have a total of 90 questions with 20 questions in section a and 10 in section b.
+Candidates can attempt 75 questions (300 marks) with 20 questions in section a and 5 questions in section b for each subject – Physics, Chemistry, and Maths.

 JEE Main Paper 1 Marking Scheme